shorebirdtech/website/src/pages/blogs/how_shorebird_works.md

 application code in production so that all your users are always running the latest code – just like how a web application works.
 [Code push for Flutter](https://github.com/flutter/flutter/issues/14330) is one of the top 50 most upvoted issues across all of GitHub.
-Code push solutions have long been used by mobile developers to make app development more like web development.
+Code push has long been used by mobile developers to make app development more like web development.

-Existing code push olutions have typically relied on WebViews or Lua scripts, and require developers to use different languages and frameworks for different parts of their applications.
+Existing code push solutions have typically relied on WebViews or Lua scripts, and require developers to use different languages and frameworks for different parts of their applications.
 These also implicitly require developers to be able to predict where their code will have bugs, since only some parts of their